addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-You should now get an array of size 1 back from our server.
+You should now get a one-element array back from our server.
 You may wonder about this line:

 ```javascript
 'releaseDate': new Date(2008, 4, 1).getTime()